What is an EIM System? Everything You Need to Know in 2024.

 The process of document storage and version control has gone through quite a few evolutions in recent decades.
 Originally, documents were updated and stored manually using pen, paper and filing cabinets.
 It was straightforward and simple but messy and inconsistent.
 Formatting varied depending on the document and the user, the process was prone to human error and companies often faced incomplete or hard-to-find information.

 Then there were the first online document storage systems: complex systems that were often hard to update and faced issues like low user adoption, poor integrations and difficulty uploading and storing files.
-In some ways, these made the document storage and version control even more difficult.
+In some ways, these made the document storage and document control even more difficult.
 Some information was still on paper, some was in the system correctly, some was partially uploaded but incorrectly formatted – the list goes on.

 In all instances, the inefficiency and inconsistency often led to significant consequences, including: